 Each year, the Stanford Human Rights Center awards one fellowship for post-graduate work at a supranational human rights body whose focus, engagement and activities are in the Global South.
 The aim of these fellowships is to provide aspiring human rights practitioners with direct experience in human rights advocacy in order to better prepare them to pursue a life-long engagement in human rights work.
 Read more about the fellowship here

 The Stanford Human Rights Center supports the production of scholarship on specific areas.
-Our current works include education materials on the Inter-American System, policy research on human rights in the Americas, research in the area of Business and Human Rights and a project on the intersection of Human Rights Claims by Indigenous Peoples and energy development projects.
+Our current works include education materials on the Inter-American System and a MOOC on international human rights, produced in partnership with Professor Jenny Martinez and the Office of the Vice Provost for Online Learning.
+We also conduct policy research on human rights in the Americas, Business and Human Rights, Indigenous Peoples' rights in the context of extractive industries, and barriers to implementation of human rights respecting regimes.

 To stay informed about events, projects and developments at the Human Rights Center, please subscribe to our mailing list.